nlohmann/json/README.md

 - [Joshua C. Randall](https://github.com/jrandall) fixed a bug in the floating-point serialization.
 - [Aaron Burghardt](https://github.com/aburgh) implemented code to parse streams incrementally.
 - [Daniel Kopeček](https://github.com/dkopecek) fixed a bug in the compilation with GCC 5.0.
+- [Florian Weber](https://github.com/Florianjw) fixed a bug in and improved the performance of the comparison operators.

 Thanks a lot for helping out!